Unusual Employment Loans

 In addition to the above list, there are some other more complex factors that are specific to each lender.

-We recommend that you enquire online or call us on 1300 889 743 to discuss your employment situation if you believe you may have trouble getting a loan based on your employment.
+We recommend that you complete our free assessment form or call us on 1300 889 743 to discuss your employment situation if you believe you may have trouble getting a loan based on your employment.

 Job stability is important!

 You may be earning high amounts but your employment situation may be subject to change.
 If this sounds like you, the banks may be hesitant to lend.

 This is because banks need to be able to determine where your income is coming from.
 If your employment is full-time, banks know that your income source is secure so they are more likely to lend to you.

 There is a big risk in lending to people who can’t support a loan especially if you are borrowing over 80% of the purchase price.